 If your son/daughter has done better than expected and exceeded their firm offer, they may wish to consider UCAS Adjustment which opens on 19 August until 31 August.
 Adjustment is a chance for them to reconsider where and what to study, they could potentially swap to another course or university if there are places available.
 For more information, please visit the UCAS webpages.

 Information about Clearing and Adjustment places available at Lancaster and the entry criteria will be available at lancaster.ac.uk/clearing.

 Once their place has been confirmed, we’ll start to send out information detailing everything your son or daughter needs to do before they join us.

-Welcome week takes place at the beginning of October.
+Welcome week takes place at the end of September.
 Get ready for a warm welcome when you arrive, with a dedicated reception for parents at Arrivals Weekend.

 Starting university and moving away from home is a big step, with its own challenges and opportunities.